50 Fabulous Marijuana Facts You Had No Idea About

 27. Vanity Fair used to advertise hashish candies as harmless remedies.

 The 1862 commercial said it was a pleasurable remedy against anxiety and melancholy.
+Take into consideration that cannabis edibles weren’t something new at the time.
 For a long time, marijuana was considered legal medicine in the US and was even added to the US Pharmacopeia.
 It was only at the beginning of the 20th century that states started to ban it.

 29. Marijuana is the world’s first anesthetic.

-Historical facts about cannabis tell us the story of a Chinese surgeon who used a marijuana mixture to relieve the pain during surgery.
+Historical marijuana health facts tell us the story of a Chinese surgeon who used a marijuana mixture to relieve pain during surgery.
 As a matter of fact, the Chinese word for anesthesia is mazui, which means “marijuana intoxication.”

 It’s been a while since marijuana’s positive effects can no longer be denied, such as reducing (chronic) pain and helping with anxiety, seizures, and depression, to say the least.

-33. One of the most important marijuana facts: Epidiolex is the only FDA approved medicine which is derived from marijuana.
+33. One of the most important marijuana facts: Epidiolex is the only FDA approved medicine that is derived from cannabis.

 (Medical News Today)